-The number of pigments available to the 17th-century Dutch painter were few indeed when compared to those available to the modern artist.
-While the current catalogue of one of the most respected color producers (Rembrandt) displays more than a hundred pigments, less than 20 pigments have been detected in Vermeer's oeuvre.1 Of these few pigments only ten seemed to have been used in a more or less systematic way.
+The number of pigments available to the seventeenth-century Dutch painter were few indeed when compared to those available to the modern artist.
+While the current catalogue of one of the most respected color producers (Rembrandt) displays more than a hundred pigments, about only 20 pigments have been detected in Vermeer's oeuvre.1 Of these few pigments only ten seemed to have been used in a more or less systematic way.

 In Vermeer's time, each pigment was different in regards to permanence, workability, drying time, and means of production.
 Moreover, many pigments were not mutually compatible and had to be used separately or in a particular manner.
 The following study examines the history and origin of each pigment and how they were employed by Vermeer and his contemporaries.